polarofficial/polar-ble-sdk/documentation/OfflineRecordingExplained.md

 **SDK Mode**

 The offline recording can be used in [SDK mode](SdkModeExplained.md).
-The SDK mode provides wider range of settings to be used, to know the available settings in SDK mode for offline recording the settings can be queried by the `requestFullOfflineRecordingSettings`
+The SDK mode provides wider range of settings to be used, to know the available settings in SDK mode for offline recording the settings can be queried by the `requestFullOfflineRecordingSettings`.
+Please note that in SDK Mode, it is not possible to perform operations such as listing offline recordings (`listOfflineRecordings`), reading specific offline recording (`getOfflineRecord`), or deleting offline recordings (`removeOfflineRecord`).

 **Offline recording triggers**

 Triggers are the way to automatically start the offline recording.
 The options are `TRIGGER_SYSTEM_START` and `TRIGGER_EXERCISE_START`.
 In case the trigger is set to `TRIGGER_SYSTEM_START` the offline recording is started every time the Polar device is switched on, e.g. when VeritySense device power button is pressed by the user to turn device on.
 In case the trigger is set to `TRIGER_EXERCISE_START` the offline recording is started every time exercise is started in Polar device.
 With the VeritySense `TRIGER_EXERCISE_START` will trigger offline recording if either the [exercise](https://support.polar.com/en/how-to-use-polar-verity-sense-in-recording-mode) or [swimming](https://support.polar.com/en/how-to-use-polar-verity-sense-in-swimming-mode) mode is started by the user of VeritySense.

 The API `setOfflineRecordingTrigger` is used to setup the trigger.
 When the offline recording is automatically started by the trigger the recording will end in two conditions, either recording is stopped by `stopOfflineRecording` or user switch off the device.
 To disable the trigger the `setOfflineRecordingTrigger` function is called with the option `TRIGGER_DISABLED`

 ## Security